-What are CTB and PAB?
+What is CTB and what is PAB?

 The Climate Transition Benchmark (CTB) and the Paris-Aligned Benchmark (PAB) are two official climate benchmarks introduced by the European Union (EU) under its Sustainable Finance framework.